B.H. Pairaudeau Cup

 Except as modified hereunder, the NZC First Class Playing Conditions for cricket in New Zealand shall apply in all B.H.
 Pairaudeau Cup matches.

 The B.H Pairaudeau Cup competition will comprise a series matches and a final.

 The final will be played at a venue to be determined by the Hamilton Cricket Association.

 The team which wins the final shall be the winner of the competition.
 In the event of a tie in the final, the team losing the least wickets will be declared the winner.
 In the event of teams being equal on wickets lost, the team with the most points in their pool will be declared the winner.
-If teams are equal on points in their pool, the winner will be decided by most wins, most bonus points, and then highest Net Run Rate in their pool.
+If teams are equal on points in their pool, the winner will be decided by most wins, and then highest Net Run Rate in their pool.

 In the event of the final being rained out, a replay will be organised by the Hamilton Cricket Association.

 Points shall be scored in B.H.
 Pairaudeau Cup matches as follows:

 The team that achieves a run rate of 1.25 times that of the opposition shall be awarded one bonus point.
 A team’s run rate will be calculated by reference to the runs scored in an innings divided by the number of overs faced.
 Where a team is all out, the number of overs to be used is the maximum number of overs that team was otherwise eligible to face.

 Where matches are shortened and targets revised using the DLS system, bonus run rates and defensive targets are derived as a function of the revised target score and maximum overs.